rsvp/victor/README.md

 the proper year/month directory.
 Mention of a *marker* site is minimally useful to collaborate any claimed date and time (taking into account time zones).
-In our example, supplementary information has been included:
+In our example, supplementary information has been included (helpful in a search of the repository):

 ```
 https://github.com/rsvp/victor